webxxcom/AutoAttendanceMarker/README.md

 5. **Apply Changes**
    - Click **Apply** and **OK** to save the settings.

+**Note**: there is no 100% assurance that your laptop will be turned on because some laptop may forbid the wake timers on BIOS level and the configuration depends on each model, you can browser the internet to find out.

 ## **System Workflow**
 1. **User Input (C# UI)**